spatie/laravel-permission/docs/upgrading.md

 ## Upgrading from v5 to v6
 There are a few breaking-changes when upgrading to v6, but most of them won't affect you unless you have been customizing things.

+For guidance with upgrading your extended models, your migrations, your routes, etc, see the **Upgrade Essentials** section at the top of this file.

 1. If you have overridden the `getPermissionClass()` or `getRoleClass()` methods or have custom Models, you will need to revisit those customizations.
 See PR #2368 for details.
 eg: if you have a custom model you will need to make changes, including accessing the model using `$this->permissionClass::` syntax (eg: using `::` instead of `->`) in all the overridden methods that make use of the models.